-Once you submit your Venue Profile and pay the registration fee, ArtPrize will review everything to ensure that your venue meets eligibility requirements.
+Once you pay the registration fee and submit your Venue Profile, ArtPrize will review everything to ensure that your venue meets eligibility requirements.
 If you are a first-time Venue or we need to reconnect, we will set up a time to visit your space, talk through the process and requirements, and answer any questions you may have.
 Once you are approved, your profile will go live on artprize.org.

 The next step is finding Artists to exhibit Artwork in your space.
 When Artist Registration opens, you’ll be able to begin browsing registered Artists.
 Then, during the Connections period, you may contact Artists and Artists will contact you.
 Once the Connections Period ends, you will be unable to secure additional Artists.

 Now that your space is approved as an ArtPrize Venue, all you need are some Artists to exhibit their Artwork.

 Remember, ArtPrize plays no role in assigning Artists to Venues.
 Instead, you are expected to review requests from Artists and decide which Artwork to display within your Venue.
 This process of selecting Artists and curating exhibits is managed through the Connections tool on your artprize.org Account and involves just four steps.

 - Check for Requests.
 Registered Artists will begin to browse artprize.org for available Venues right away to find the perfect spot for their Artwork.
 As soon as the Connections Period opens, they can request to connect with you if they think your space would be a good fit.
 When Artists request to connect with you, they’ll be listed under “Requested” in the “My Connections” area of your Account.
 You can also request to connect with Artists if you have a specific vision for your exhibition and see a particular Artwork you believe would work well in your space.